abdeen-labs/.github/profile/README.md

 ---

 Abdeen Labs is an independent studio making private software.
-Its products work without accounts, collect as little as possible, and make it clear what stays on your device and what leaves it.
+Our products work without accounts, collect as little as possible, and make it clear what stays on your device and what leaves it.
 The source is public.

 ## Sites